PhilippBlum/2021-ws_do_pb/Ambidextruous_Organization.md

 1. To stay relevant you have to constantly innovate.
 2. Approaches to that are exploration and exploitation.
 3. The framework that makes both of those concepts possible is ambidextrous organization.
-4. Ambidextrous organization is a way to capture the challenge in businesses being able to make steady improvements to existing models whilst still developing breakthrough innovations.
+4. Ambidextrous organization is a way to capture the challenge in businesses being able to make steady improvements to existing models while still developing breakthrough innovations.

 ---